iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 > Suck all your battery even when not in use.
 Not reinstalling this app on my phone instead using my common sense when following the restrictions<br> :date: __2020-12-28 15:08:16__

 > Hasn't even been used in the province properly.
 Alberta needs to use the federal app to better protect its citizens.<br> :date: __2020-12-26 21:47:27__

-> "There is no one using the app in your area." ...I live in Calgary.
-Fix the damn app or adopt the Federal one.<br> :date: __2020-12-24 02:15:48__

-> Does not work.<br> :date: __2020-12-22 17:57:46__

-> Works on Android.
-Almost a year into Covid and it still doesn't work on Apple.
-Overall a poorly planned and even more poorly implemented app.<br> :date: __2020-12-21 00:42:40__

-> Useless<br> :date: __2020-12-19 04:25:19__

-> I've had this installed since it was released, encouraged friends and family to use it as well.
-I know several dozen people that have been diagnosed with covid-19, including myself.
-Not one single person I know has been asked to use the app to actually trace positive cases.<br> :date: __2020-12-19 04:04:57__